kalchan12/Cyber-Notes_and-_Other_Staffs/Capture The Flag (CTF)/Hack The Box/Flag Command.md

 - game.js
 - option ( no extension so this was a sus)

-I went through the java script files thinking i would find some hard coded flag or something to work with but boy i was wrong
+I went through the java script files thinking i would find some hard coded flag or something to work with but boy was i wrong.

-so finally i looked up the `options` file and i have found
+so finally i looked up the `options` file and i have found.

 ![](../../assets/Pasted%20image%2020251124034651.png)